Monday is for Discussion

 “Intensely Local” — a vision of the future (Dateline October 2025)

 (a potential future newspaper article)

-Communitas is a cluster of house churches being planted in rural Illinois and Indiana that has a unique approach to the “missional question.”
+Communitas is a cluster of house churches being planted in suburban Charlotte, NC that has a unique approach to the “missional question.”
 The church has a big vision.
 They want to be a part of the leading edge of a church planting movement that stretches around the world.
 But to get to that future their strategy is to be intensely local in focus.
 If you spend any time around their leadership you will begin to get a flavor of how they both see themselves and how they go about the doing church.